-Outdoor Cap is a privately held headwear manufacturer founded in 1977 and headquartered in Bentonville, Arkansas.
+Our client is a privately held headwear manufacturer founded in 1977 and headquartered in Bentonville, Arkansas.
 The company designs, develops, and distributes headwear across retail, promotional products, licensed goods, and private label channels.
-With global manufacturing partners across Asia and a diverse customer base across North America, Outdoor Cap operates a complex international supply chain that requires reliable inbound logistics and responsive domestic distribution.
+With global manufacturing partners across Asia and a diverse customer base across North America, they operate a complex international supply chain that requires reliable inbound logistics and responsive domestic distribution.

-As Outdoor Cap’s business grew, its existing West Coast warehouse model began to create both cost and operational challenges.
+As their business grew, its existing West Coast warehouse model began to create both cost and operational challenges.

 Their facility in Rancho Cucamonga was facing a 60% rent increase, which would have significantly impacted their cost structure and long-term operating model.
 At the same time, the location and operating model limited scalability, flexibility, and transportation efficiency.